sinch/docs/docs/conversation/conversation.md

 ---
 title: Introduction
 excerpt: >-
-  The Sinch Conversation API is available globally with hosting locations in the [US - East](https://us.conversation.api.sinch.com) and the [EU - Ireland](https://eu.conversation.api.sinch.com), but is currently in closed beta and additional channels will be supported as they become popular.
-If you are interested in the early access program and are an existing customer, please contact your account manager.
-If you are a new customer, please contact a [Sinch representative](https://www.sinch.com/contact-us/).
+ Send and receive messages globally using SMS, RCS, WhatsApp, Viber Business, Facebook messenger and other popular channels with ease and confidence when you use the Sinch Conversation API.
 hidden: false
 ---

-Send and receive messages globally using SMS, RCS, WhatsApp, Viber Business, Facebook messenger and other popular channels with ease and confidence when you use the Sinch Conversation API.

 With built-in transcoding, the Sinch Conversation API endpoint gives you the power of conversation across all supported channels and, if required, full control over channel specific features.
 Additionally, a single callback contains all aspects of the conversation for easy integration into the Sinch portfolio of services, or any third-party platform.

+> The Sinch Conversation API is available globally with hosting locations in the [US - East](https://us.conversation.api.sinch.com) and the [EU - Ireland]>?(https://eu.conversation.api.sinch.com), and additional channels will be supported as they become popular.
+If you are interested and are an existing customer, please contact your account manager.
+If you are a new customer, please contact a [Sinch representative](https://www.sinch.com/contact-us/).

 ### Authentication